alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 * If a planet has Volcanism : shown as a cloud with rain coming down.. (!!)

 * If a planet has an estimated value >50000cr : A start flag (!!!)

+Right clicking the star panel gives you the following options:

+* Show/Hide menu bar: Once configured, turn it off and get more space

+Hovering over a item shows you a text description of it.
+Clicking on a planet pops up a note with the same data.

 ![Scan notes](http://i.imgur.com/Rdh8TqX.png)